mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/05_settings.rst

 	default_inst_name = config['default.instrument']

-It looks like and can be used just like a Python dictionary where the key on the left-hand side of the equals in the properties file is used to access the value in the "dictionary".
+The config object behaves like a Python dictionary, where each setting in the properties file is used as a key to obtain its value from the config object.

-The dictionary-like manner can also be used to update settings, i.e.
+The dictionary-like manner can also be used to update settings, e.g.

 .. code-block:: python